mdvanes/mdworld-jackson/content/posts/2018-05-25-elm-for-frontend.md

 We did notice that local custom fonts that were added while serving this way were not loaded.
 Custom fonts from a CDN will probably work.

 ## Webpack
-First I set up a Webpack config conform [this guide](https://www.elm-tutorial.org/en/04-starting/04-webpack-2.html).
+First I set up a Webpack config conforming to [this guide](https://www.elm-tutorial.org/en/04-starting/04-webpack-2.html).
 Before, I loaded an image in my Elm code, but now this image gives a 404 when I use the webpack-dev-server.
 It is also not copied to /dist when building.
 Webpack does not seem to resolve the image as an asset, which is a [known issue](https://github.com/elm-community/elm-webpack-loader/issues/54).
 There are workarounds, like setting the image as a CSS background and have the image dependency resolved by the css-loader, but that does [not conform to a11y guidelines](https://mdworld.nl/polymer-2-and-type-script) for informative images.

 The suggested solution is to use [elm-assets-loader](https://github.com/NoRedInk/elm-assets-loader).
 Additional to the instructions:
 * I had to add ../ as a prefix to the image path
 * It was helpful to run webpack instead of webpack-dev-server, it gave more informative errors
-* I had to remove this line from the webpack config: `noParse: /\.elm$/,` because failed on an SVG import without a compile error, but with a runtime error: "Uncaught ReferenceError: require is not defined"
+* I had to remove this line from the webpack config: `noParse: /\.elm$/,` because it failed on an SVG import without a compile error, but with a runtime error: "Uncaught ReferenceError: require is not defined"

-This last issue is because it [is suggested in elm-webpack-loader](https://github.com/elm-community/elm-webpack-loader#noparse) to set `noParse: /\.elm$/,`
+This last issue arose because it [is suggested in elm-webpack-loader](https://github.com/elm-community/elm-webpack-loader#noparse) to set `noParse: /\.elm$/,` conflicting with elm-css-webpack-loader, which I added later.

 The cause of the error and the workaround to set `noParse: /^((?!Stylesheet).)*\.elm.*$/,` instead, is explained in [elm-css-webpack-loader](https://github.com/tcoopman/elm-css-webpack-loader).